-Comparisons can be made to literature discussing parental decisions for the paediatric CI candidate population, which generally support the findings of the present study, although the differences between parental vs personal decisions and the differences in the lifeworld of a child and an adult must be acknowledged.
-When considering the core category found in the present study, 'Weighing up priorities with CI', some sub categories inherently conflict with paediatric cochlear implantation decision making, such as 'ability to cope prior to CI' which generally would not apply to parents given the time scales of paediatric CI compared to adults.
+Comparisons can be made to literature discussing parental decisions for the paediatric CI candidate population, which generally support the findings of the present study, although the differences between parental vs. personal decisions and the differences in the lifeworld of a child and an adult must be acknowledged.
+When considering the core category found in this study, "Weighing up priorities with CI", some sub categories inherently conflict with paediatric CI decision making, such as "ability to cope prior to CI" which generally would not apply to parents given the time scales of paediatric CI compared to adults.
 However, other sub categories of the core category alongside wider established themes were supported and replicated unequivocally in the literature.
-This included elements such as conditions of the CI process, related to the theme 'Living Context and Support', which was demonstrated as inherent to the decision making process by Yang et al. (2018), who found that barriers to paediatric CI access include 'pragmatics' such as taking time off work, and ability to navigate the healthcare system, aligning with the theme 'Information Needs and Sources'; reflecting that parental and personal decisions are similarly impacted by healthcare system factors.
+This included elements such as conditions of the CI process, related to the theme "Living Context and Support", which was demonstrated as inherent to the decision making process by Yang, Reilly, and Preciado (2018), who found that barriers to paediatric CI access include "pragmatics" such as taking time off work, and ability to navigate the healthcare system, aligning with the theme "Information Needs and Sources"; reflecting that parental and personal decisions are similarly impacted by healthcare system factors.

-Studies by Li et al. (2004), Hyde et al. (2010), Hardonk et al. (2011) and Chang (2017) show that parental decisions have strong basis in topics related to Deaf/deaf culture, such as ability to communicate, use of sign language, importance of Deaf identity and significance of conforming in a hearing society, which aligns with the theme found in the present study, 'Social Identity'.
-Parents in the aforementioned studies considered Deaf culture with greater emphasis than findings of the present study, although this is likely due to low representation of Deaf-identifying participants in the study population.
+Studies by Li, Bain, and Steinberg (2004), Hyde, Punch, and Komesaroff (2010), Hardonk et al. (2011) and Chang (2017) show that parental decisions have strong basis in topics related to Deaf/deaf culture, such as ability to communicate, use of sign language, importance of Deaf identity and significance of conforming in a hearing society, which aligns with the theme found in this study, "Social Identity".
+Parents in the aforementioned studies considered Deaf culture with greater emphasis than findings of this study, although this is likely due to low representation of Deaf-identifying participants in the study population.

-Linked to beliefs relating to Deaf culture, parental decisions are largely influenced by a parent's hopes, expectations and aspirations for their child's future, aligning with the themes 'Future planning' and 'Quality of life' established in the present study, whereby participants reflected on and justified their decision based on their view of their future with or without CI (Li et al., 2004; Hyde et al., 2010; Hardonk et al., 2011).
-The literature also establishes similar thought processes in parents regarding the 'Consideration of risk' for their children, whereby parents considered potential costs and benefits, forming an important element of the decision making process as found in the present study (Hardonk et al., 2011; De Souza Vieira et al., 2014).
+Linked to beliefs relating to Deaf culture, parental decisions are largely influenced by a parent's hopes, expectations and aspirations for their child's future, aligning with the themes "Future planning" and "Quality of life" established in this study, whereby participants reflected on and justified their decision based on their view of their future with or without CI (Li, Bain, and Steinberg 2004; Hyde, Punch, and Komesaroff 2010; Hardonk et al. 2011).
+The literature also establishes similar thought processes in parents regarding the "Consideration of risk" for their children, whereby parents considered potential costs and benefits, forming an important element of the decision-making process as found in this study (Hardonk et al. 2011; De Souza Vieira et al. 2014).

-Overall, the existing literature supports the findings of the present study in regards to decision making being complex, multifactorial and highly personal to patients in the context of their lived experience (Archbold et al., 2006; De Souza Vieira et al., 2014).
+Overall, the existing literature supports the findings of this study in regards to decision making being complex, multifactorial and highly personal to patients in the context of their lived experience (Archbold et al. 2006; De Souza Vieira et al. 2014).
 Broadly, the results of the studies described above show very close similarities between parental decisions and the results of the present study, suggesting fittingness of our findings.

 Use of snowball sampling was necessary due to the limited time frame of the study, difficulty accessing long term (>2 years) implant users from clinical advertisement, and the small population being studied.
-Although snowball sampling has advantages such as fostering trust and therefore improving uptake of participants to the study, it may have induced selection bias in the data (Shaghaghi et al., 2011), thus producing data that represents socially active participants with similar characteristics

-(Magnani et al., 2005).
-This may have particularly excluded those who have difficulty socializing due to their hearing loss, or those who do not or cannot attend local CI support groups such as older or disabled people or those without living support (Shaghaghi et al., 2011).
+Although snowball sampling has advantages such as fostering trust and therefore improving uptake of participants to the study, it may have induced selection bias in the data (Shaghaghi, Bhopal, and Sheikh 2011), thus producing data that represents socially active participants with similar characteristics (Magnani et al. 2005).
+This may have particularly excluded those who have difficulty socialising due to their hearing loss, or those who do not or cannot attend local CI support groups such as older or disabled people or those without living support (Shaghaghi, Bhopal, and Sheikh 2011).